cselab/optimal-testing/README.md

 # Optimal Testing Strategies for Identification of Asymptomatic COVID-19 Infections

-This repository contains the code to compute optimal testing strategies to identify asymptomatic Infection.
+This repository contains the code to compute optimal testing strategies to identify asymptomatic infections for COVID-19 in Switzerland.

 It relies on three libraries: